 If the your having trouble loading the map and voting form on this page, use the following links:

-Vote here for this month’s Yard of the Month!
-Winners will be announced June 4th, at 9:15am on 98.7fm The Big Boy and featured in an upcoming Sun-Telegraph edition.
+Vote now for this month’s Yard of the Month!
+We have 3 fantastic entries from across the county.
+Winners will be announced tomorrow (7/2/21) on 98.7fm The Big Boy at 9:15, and will be featured in an upcoming Sun-Telegraph edition!

 Hey Folks!
 The snow really hampered our last attempt at a clean up.
 Though it melted quickly, it left the ground soggy and the litter wet and unmanageable.
 So we’re going to try it again, on May Day (Saturday May 1st) starting at 8am.